 A new farm

 There were a very few properties available, and none that appeared able to support a family.
-The prospects were even more bleak than the Sandhills property.
+The prospective ranches were even more bleak than the Sandhills property.
 Russel visited Lind one afternoon to ask if anyone knew of a job that might be available.
 “Urque” Urquart, who managed the local grain elevator, suggested that Russel should call on Ted Elmore, who was past eighty years old and retiring from the active management of his land.
-Russel drove to the farm to ask if the farm were to rented.
+Russel drove to the farm to ask if the farm were to be rented.
 Mr. Elmore told Russel that he had already spoken to a neighbor (Strohmaier) and planned to rent to him.
 A dejected Russel returned to town and related the situation to the Urque and to the banker, Harry Sneed.
 These gentlemen stated that the town needed young people like Russel and Mabel.
-They asked Russel to wait while they paid a visit to Mr. Elmore.
+They told Russel to wait while they paid a visit to Mr. Elmore.
 An hour later the two returned and told Russel that he could have a six-year lease on the ranch.
 This was an dramatic good fortune, as Russel had never before enjoyed a profitable farm nor the promise of a multiyear lease.
 This was a large farm and the rental terms were generous.
-The great friends had negotiated terms that allowed Russel and Mabel to retain 2/3 of the income from the farm.
+The business friends had negotiated terms that allowed Russel and Mabel to retain 2/3 of the income from the farm.
 Russel realized that the farm equipment he owned would not be suitable for a farm this large but the banker had an answer for that.
 Just sell what you have and borrow the rest.
 This was a farm with great prospects but also a debt that Russel had never experienced.

 Each farm has a name and this farm will always be referred to as The Elmore Property.
-Ted Elmore died shortly after the Clines arrived And Mr Elmore had no legal relationship with the property
+Ted Elmore died shortly after the Clines arrived And Mr Elmore had no legal relationship with the property.

 Home at the Elmore property

 The World at War